subin-kim-cv/NVP/README.md

 * One can specify an option `--t_interp` for a video frame interpolation results.
 It denotes the temporal interpolation scale (e.g., 8).

-Evaluation with compression of parameters using well-known image and video codecs
+Evaluation with compression of parameters using well-known image and video codecs.

 1. Save the quantized parameters.
     ```